 A flaw exists within NCR Command Center Agent which is configured to listen on TCP port 8089 for incoming connections.
-Systems that are configured to allow local LAN or internet access to the CMCAgent are susceptible to this attack.
-CMCAgent documentation states that terminals and BOH servers should restrict LAN and WAN access to this port by utilizing access controls on a firewall to prohibit WAN or local LAN access from systems that are not part of the Aloha platform.
+POS terminals that are configured to allow local LAN or internet access to the CMCAgent are susceptible to this remote access attack.
+CMCAgent documentation states that terminals and BOH servers should restrict LAN and WAN access to this port by utilizing remote access controls on a firewall to prohibit WAN or local LAN access from systems that are not part of the Aloha platform.
 During its investigation, Tetra Defense determined that despite these configuration requirements, many systems are configured to allow both internet and local LAN access.

 When connecting to an Aloha system, a banner is displayed with the hostname of the server.
-Systems that are configured with an internet facing CMCAgent are discoverable through network scanning and banner grabbing.
+Systems that are configured with an internet-facing CMCAgent are discoverable through network scanning and banner grabbing.
 Simple searches can also be conducted through the use of tools such as shodan.io.
 Hundreds of devices running the NCR platform are discoverable on the public internet and are potentially vulnerable and/or already exploited by the Threat Actors exploiting this vulnerability.
 The CMCAgent’s RUNCommand function allows for a parameter to be supplied in a specially crafted XML request to be executed remotely on the Aloha POS system.

 Proof of Concept: Demonstrating POS Exploits